Please consult this page regularly for updates

 Your application first needs to be approved by your home university.
 You then need to complete the following procedures.

-2) Moveonline: you have to fill in the Moveonline registration by April 15 for the Fall semester and Full year, by October 15 for the Spring semester.
+1) Moveonline: you have to fill in the Moveonline Registration by April 15 for the Fall semester and Full year, by October 1 for the Spring semester.
 This will complete your application and generate your acceptance letter.

 To bring with you at the first meeting (mandatory):